balajibalasubramaniam/mutationdocker/README.md

   a) “./mutator” did not default to an executable script.
 Use chmod 775 to make it executable.

-  b) First run of ./mutator as in README, “./mutator -s 7 -n 0 -c PET b747cl.c” resulted in coredump error that “cloc” not found.
+  b) First run of ./mutator as in README, “./mutator -s 7 -n 0 -c PET b747cl.c” resulted in a coredump error that “cloc” not found.
 Ubuntu VM returns a cloc –version of 1.60.
 You have to run apt-get install cloc within Docker container, got version 1.74, and now the script runs.

   # FAQ
   1) Can I run this mutation tool against my poject in C/ C++?<br />
   Yes, you can.
 The tool is completely free to use.
 The `make` command you use for your project build will be setting up flags during the build process.
-First, you have to mention these flag settings, include directories and any depedencies in the mutation tool using the `config.txt` file.
+First, you have to mention these flag settings, include directories and any dependencies in the mutation tool using the `config.txt` file.
 And then you have to execute `./runconfiguration`.
-Please note, if you make chages to `Makefile` of the mutation tool then you have to re-build it with `make` before running the tool.
+Please note, if you make changes to `Makefile` of the mutation tool then you have to rebuild it with `make` before running the tool.
 To summarize, the order of execution is first `./runconfiguration`, followed by `make`, and then the tool execution.

   2) Can I replicate your results?<br />
   Yes, you can.
-But unfortunately, this docker contains only the tool and already mutated files for the three projects: b747cl, cruise control, and rct helicoper.
-Since MATLAB&copy; is a licensed software and the three projects uses MATLAB&copy; specific dataatypes and libraries generated from MATLAB&copy; Simulink environment, we were unable to provide all the related files.
+But unfortunately, this docker contains only the tool and already mutated files for the three projects: b747cl, cruise control, and rct helicopter.
+Since MATLAB&copy; is licensed software and the three projects use MATLAB&copy; specific data types and libraries generated from MATLAB&copy; Simulink environment, we were unable to provide all the related files.
 However, if you have a MATLAB&copy; license then you can download these three different MATLAB&copy; Simulink control system project files for free in the following link:

 Boeing 747 closed loop: https://www.mathworks.com/matlabcentral/fileexchange/3019-airlib.